MichalDron/LoadBalancingExercise/README.md

 Core project with implementation of load balancing functionality.

 #### LoadBalancing.Providers.Abstractions
+Package with abstractions needed to implement compatible `IProvider`, which can be used then by `LoadBalancer`

+#### LoadBalancing.Algorithms.Abstractions
-Package with abstractions needed to implement compatible `Provider`, which can be used then by `LoadBalancer`
+Package with abstractions needed to implement compatible `IInvocationAlgorithm`, which can be used then by `LoadBalancer`

+#### LoadBalancing.Algorithms.RandomInvocation
+Package with implemented `RandomInvocationAlgorithm`

 #### LoadBalancing.Tests
 Test project for load balancing functionality.